 Teammates and customers' sustainable transport

 Promoting mobility with less impact on the environment

-Customer travel to DECATHLON stores and teammate commutes represented 12.5% of the company’s total CO2 emissions in 2022.
-To reduce this impact, promote modes of travel that have less impact on the environment and encourage their use every day, DECATHLON has decided to become an agent for ecomobility.
-The main objectives of this strategy involve reducing retail-related greenhouse gas emissions, while highlighting the health benefits of active modes of travel for all.
+Customer travel to DECATHLON stores and teammate commutes represented 16.1% of the company’s total CO2 emissions in 2024.
+DECATHLON aims to reduce retail-related greenhouse gas emissions, while highlighting the health benefits for everyone of active modes of travel.

-Note that 21% of the kilometres travelled by customers to go to DECATHLON stores was using active mobility or ecomobility (17% in 2022).
-The target of reaching 30% by 2026 remains unchanged.
+Note that 22% of the kilometres travelled by customers to get to Decathlon stores involved active mobility or sustainable mobility in 2024.

+Teammates and customers' sustainable transport